iterative/dvc.org/content/docs/api-reference/make_checkpoint.md

 > See `dvc params` for information on stage parameters.

-Here's the example code that the stage above will execute (below).
-It continuously increments an integer value in the int.txt file, starting at the `start` param.
-It makes a checkpoint with `dvc exp` every time the value adds 100.
+Here's the example code that the stage above will execute.
+It continuously increments an integer value in the `int.txt` file, starting at the `start` param.
+It makes a checkpoint with `dvc exp` every time the value adds 100:

 ```py
 import os